jonpetersen/shch/site/content/faq/_index.md

     heading: 1.
 How fit do I need to be?
     text: "The route of the tour can be varied depending on the fitness levels of the group, but because the tours are on electric mountain bikes, they are suitable for people of mixed fitness levels.
 If you are able to walk briskly you'll be fine."
 question2:
     heading: 2.
-"What if I've never ridden an electric bike before?"
+What if I have never ridden an electric bike before?
     text: "No need to worry, we'll give you instructions before we leave and the first part of the tour will be on a quiet section of road where you can get used to the bike"
 question3:
     heading: 3.
 How fast do electric bikes go?